RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 ## List of Instructions:

-### Arithmetic and Logic Operations: 11 Instructions
+### Arithmetic and Logic Operations: 9 Instructions
 Hex Code | Mnemonic | Description
 -- | -- | --
 00 | ADD |  Adds A, B, and the Carry Flag, the result is stored in Q.
 01 | SUB | Subtracts B and the Carry Flag from A, the result is stored in Q.
 02 | AND | Bitwise and of A and B, the result is stored in Q.
 03 | OR | Bitwise or of A and B, the result is stored in Q.
-04 | NOR | Bitwise nor of A and B, the result is stored in Q.
-05 | NAND | Bitwise nand of A and B, the result is stored in Q.
-06 | XOR | Bitwise xor of A and B, the result is stored in Q.
+04 | XOR | Bitwise xor of A and B, the result is stored in Q.
-07 | NOTA | Bitwise inversion of A, the result is stored in Q.
+05 | NOTA | Bitwise inversion of A, the result is stored in Q.
-08 | NOTB | Bitwise inversion of B, the result is stored in Q.
+06 | NOTB | Bitwise inversion of B, the result is stored in Q.
-09 | SHL | A and B form a circular shift register.
+07 | SHL | A and B form a circular shift register.
 Rotate this register left.
-0A | SHR | A and B form a circular shift register.
+08 | SHR | A and B form a circular shift register.
 Rotate this register right.

-### Branch Operations: 11 Instructions
+### Branch and Subroutine Operations: 7 Instructions
 Hex Code | Mnemonic | Description
 -- | -- | --
 10 | BRI | Branch Immediately.
 Loads the immediate next two bytes of Program Memory into the Program Counter, first the most significant byte, then the least.